General Relativity Contains the Standard Model

 This shows the electron has z-component of angular momentum $-\frac{1}{2}\hbar=m\hbar$ in the three-dimensional embedding space of the HD sphere.
 This angular momentum is more commonly known as isospin.
 Here $m$ does not represent a mass but rather the quantum number for the z-component of isospin.
 The electron's charge quantum number, which is integral and $m$ are related by elementary quantum mechanics according to the relation [63]

 where $c$ is a constant for the multiplet and int.\ is an integer.
 According to Ref.\,[63], $c=\frac 12$ for spinors.
 Equation (\ref{eq:15.7}) is the Gell-Mann relation $Q=I_3+\frac12 y$, with the following identifications: charge $Q=\mbox{int.}$, the z-component of weak isospin $I_3=m$ and one-half the weak hypercharge $\frac12 y=-c$.
-Therefore, the origin of the Gell-Mann relation is explained by 3DT.
+Therefore, the origin of the Gell-Mann relation is explained by 3D time.

 If \q Q=m-1/2, \qq which is a restatement of the Gell-Mann relation, and $m=-1/2$ corresponds to an angular momentum of $m\hbar$, then $Q=-1$ must correspond to an angular momentum of $Q\hbar$.
 We have \q L_Q=Q\hbar, \qq where $L_Q$ is the angular momentum due to the electron's charge.
 The equation defining the magnitude of this angular momentum is \q L_Q=\left|(\oo r\times \oo p)\right|_Q=rp_Q\sin\theta_Q, \qq where $r$ is the radius of motion, $p_Q$ is the linear momentum and $\theta_Q$ is the angle between $\oo r$ and $\oo p$.
 The subscript $Q$ means the quantity pertains only to the angular momentum of the electron's charge.
 Combining Eqs.\,(\ref{eq:15.3aa}) and (\ref{eq:15.3b}), we have \q L_Q=cTmv_Q\sin\theta_Q=Q\hbar, \qq where $cT$ is the radius of the HD sphere and is the radius of motion and $mv_Q$ is the magnitude of the linear momentum.
 The quantity $cT$ is the Planck length.
 We have \q cT = \sqrt{\hbar G/c^3}. \qq Combining Eqs.\,(\ref{eq:15.3e}) and (\ref{eq:15.3c}) we have \q mv_Q\sin\theta_Q=Q Mc=p^{\,\prime}, \qq where \q M=\sqrt{\hbar c/G} \qq is the Planck mass.
 The energy for this type of motion is of the form $p^2/(2m)$.
 In our case it follows from Eq.\,(\ref{eq:15.3f}) and is \q E=\frac{p^{\,\prime\, 2}}{2m}=\frac{Q^2Mc^2}{2}. \qq From the classical radius equation we have \q E=\frac{e_0^{\,2}}{2cT}, \qq where $e_0$ is the electron's bare charge and $2cT$ is the diameter of the HD sphere.